To invest wisely, you shouldn’t have to choose between growth and ethics.

 Seeking these out is simply good, prudent management for any investor, avoiding companies with worrying signs of fraud, for example.
 Zurich’s investment managers undertake extensive analysis and have access to the analysis of others.
 “It’s not just blindly buying something, it’s about making active decisions,” he explains.

-“ESG is part of the decision-making mix, alongside growth prospects and valuation price.
+“ESG is part of the decision-making mix, alongside growth prospects, valuation and price.
 It’s integrated in to our selection process and goes back to the aim of doing well and doing good.”

 The importance of ESG means more to some individuals than it does to others, he accepts.
 “Everybody is different but we see that a lot of this will be increasingly regulatory-driven by EU legislation.”